Oscars 2024 red carpet fashion and key moments from Academy Awards arrivals

 / CBS News

-Hollywood stars, including this year's Oscarnominees, are arriving in style for the 2024 Academy Awardsshow Sunday, hitting the red carpet for one of the year's biggest nights in high fashion.
-Here are some highlights of the looks from the red carpet.
+Hollywood stars, including this year's Oscarnominees, arrived in style for the 2024 Academy Awardsshow Sunday, hitting the red carpet for one of the year's biggest nights in fashion.
+Some embraced classic Hollywood glamour, while others put a unique stamp on their personal looks.

 Billie Eilish

-Billie Eilish, whose song "What Was I Made For?" from "Barbie" is nominated for best original song, arrived at the 96th Academy Awards in a demure skirt suit ensemble.
+Billie Eilish, whose song "What Was I Made For?" from "Barbie" won for best original song, arrived at the 96th Academy Awards in a demure skirt suit ensemble.
+She also sported a red Artists4Ceasefire pin, representing support for an immediate de-escalation and cease-fire in Gaza and Israel.

+Asked about her upcoming performance of "What Was I Made For?" on the show with her brother and co-writer Finneas O'Connell, she said they were keeping it simple.
+It's "very much like me and Finneas and kind of nothing else," she told ET on the red carpet, adding, "that's, like, very special to me."

 Emma Stone